ptv-logistics/xserver.net-samples/Xmap2LayerFactoryTest/README.md

-Demonstrates the API for native Xmap2/FeatureLayer support.
+Demonstrates the API for native Xmap2 and FeatureLayer support.

 ![Circles](/Screenshots/Xmap2LayerFactoryTest.png "Circles")